 - Exam components must be administered with a mark (1-10 point scale) or a qualification (Fail, Pass or Good). - 2.
 Marks and final grades will be given up to one decimal place only.
 All marks that are used to calculate the final grade will be cut-off.
 The finale grade will be rounded off.
 An exception to this rule is the thesis, for the thesis all markers including the final grade will be cut-off. - 3.
-The first decimal figure is decisive for the cut-off.

-E.g: 5.41 -> 5.4 and 5.49 -> 5.4 5.51 -> 5.5 and 6.59 -> 6.5

-4. A label NG ('no grade") can be assigned as a result of fraud/plagiarism or when assessment is incomplete and no result can be assigned.
+The first decimal figure is decisive for the cut-off. - E.g: 5.41 -> 5.4 and 5.49 -> 5.4 5.51 -> 5.5 and 6.59 -> 6.5 - 4.
+The criteria for obtaining a final qualification of Pass or Good are indicated in the relevant assessment plans. - 5.
+A label NG ('no grade") can be assigned as a result of fraud/plagiarism or when assessment is incomplete and no result can be assigned.
 A NG automatically constitutes a fail and no credits are awarded.